swoosh1337/StraySync/README.md

 2. Choose one of the following SQL setup options:

    **Option 1 (Simple Setup - Recommended)**:
-   - Copy the contents of `simple-setup.sql`
+   - Copy the contents of `database/schemas/simple-setup.sql`
    - Run it in the Supabase SQL Editor
    - This creates the basic tables and functions without PostGIS dependencies

    **Option 2 (Advanced Setup - If your Supabase instance supports PostGIS)**:
-   - Copy the contents of `direct-setup-fixed.sql`
+   - Copy the contents of `database/schemas/direct-setup-fixed.sql`
    - Run it in the Supabase SQL Editor
    - This creates tables with spatial indexing for more efficient location queries